 In 1966, Dr. Martin Luther King Jr. visited the Gee’s Bend Community in rural Alabama, and the Freedom Quilting Bee was established.
-The bold patterns and bright colors of these now famous quilts, made using fabric scraps, would later go on to fund aspects of the community’s freedom.
-Create your own brilliant compositions out of bountiful squares of fabric scraps, honoring Dr. King’s birthday and the inspiring women quilters of Gee’s Bend.
+Made from fabric scraps, the bold patterns and bright colors of these now-famous quilts would later go on to fund aspects of the community’s freedom.
+Create your own fabric collage out of bountiful squares of fabric scraps to honor Dr. King’s Birthday and the inspiring women quilters of Gee’s Bend.

 The program takes place indoors in the Kerlin Learning Center located on the lower level of Wave Hill House.
 Please note the following important COVID-related information to ensure everyone’s safety:

 - Approximately nine families will be able to participate at a time, based on the time each family arrives.

 - If capacity is full when you arrive, we will provide a “come back” card so you will have first entry for the next session.

 - Each family will receive its own set of materials and cleaning will happen in between seating participants.